Failure is unavoidable

-Failure is unavoidable for everything in the real world, and engineering systems/subsystem and associated equipments are no exception.
-However failure and its impact can definitely be minimized to the extent possible at optimal cost by adopting latest strategies/approaches.
+definitely be minimized to the extent possible at optimal cost by adopting latest strategies/approaches.

-Before going further in details on new approaches to minimize the failure and safety incidents, we should understand about the fundamentals of reliability engineering and safety engineering.
+in details on new approaches to minimize the failure and safety incidents, we

-Reliability engineering deals with the failure concept to minimize the occurrence of failure whereas the safety engineering deals with the consequences of the failure to minimize the impact on the surrounding environment.
-Inherent /inbuilt safety systems/measures ensure that consequences of failures are minimal.
+the safety engineering deals with the consequences of the failure to minimize the impact on the surrounding environment.
+Inherent /inbuilt safety

-The impact of failures may vary from minor inconvenience and costs to personal injury, significant economic loss, environmental impact, and fatalities.
+may vary from minor inconvenience and costs to personal injury, significant

 Examples of major accidents are Bhopal gas tragedy, Fukushima-Daiichi nuclear disaster, Deepwater Horizon oil spill, etc. Causes of failure may include bad engineering design, faulty manufacturing, inadequate testing, human error, poor maintenance, improper operation/use and lack of protection system against excessive stress/strain.